This award recognizes a junior research scientist for the best

 When such information is applied to the problems of health maintenance and cures for diseases, it could well provide new tools for developing innovative and effective therapies.

-2014.
-To receive the award, you must present a research poster at
+May 30, 2015.
+To receive the award, you must present a research

-Spring Clinical Day and be prepared to discuss your research with
+poster at Spring Clinical Day and be prepared to discuss your

 You must be either a: